ronpinkas/xbScript/README.md

-# xbase-script
+# xbScript

-xBaseScript is an xBase language (dBase/FoxPro/Clipper/[x]Harbour Interpreter, implemenmted in the Clipper/Harbour/xHarbour dialects - including a complete Clipper Pre-Processor (supporting the [x]Harbour extensions.
+xbScript is an xBase language (dBase/FoxPro/Clipper/[x]Harbour Interpreter, implemenmted in the Clipper/Harbour/xHarbour dialects - including a complete Clipper Pre-Processor (supporting the [x]Harbour extensions.